-I was off-painkillers religiously at this point, but began experiencing intermediate cramping.
+I was off-painkillers religiously at this point but began experiencing intermediate cramping.
 I noticed a pattern of abdomen cramps appearing out of nowhere roughly every other day.
-Usually they could be helped with painkillers, some days left me clutching a heating pad and napping.
+Usually, they could be helped with painkillers, some days left me clutching a heating pad and napping.

 I started spotting again, which freaked me out.
 I didn’t know if it was insertion related, or if it could be normal PMS-spotting.
-Before getting an IUD, I never had spotting.
+Before getting an IUD, I never experienced spotting.
 Was it the first sign of changes to my menstrual cycle?
 I spotted a week up until the bleeding became heavier, and I rationalized this had to be my period.
-It was hard to know because this period was accompanied with VERY minimal cramping.
+It was hard to know because this period was accompanied by VERY minimal cramping.

 Reader, I was shocked.
 I went through that period in a state of disbelief over how heavy my flow was and how minimal my cramping was.
 Also: yay!
 Not pregnant!

 By the time my period ended, I was in my third week of life with the IUD.
 On a sunny afternoon, doing our two-week quarantine grocery run, I was in a hurry to finish.
 Without thinking, I started to run.
 I ran several blocks before I stopped, and then walked a few more before I even realized what I’d done, and that, in the aftermath, I had not a single cramp.